Undergraduate major: BA

 Cooperating Schools Program

-The Cooperating Schools Program (CSP) is a university-wide service that facilitates placement of research projects and service-learning projects conducted by faculty, staff, and students in public schools throughout Iowa.
+The Cooperating Schools Program (CSP) is a university-wide service that facilitates the placement of research projects and service-learning projects conducted by faculty, staff, and students in public schools throughout Iowa.
 The program provides information to help researchers obtain permission to conduct research in Iowa schools.
 The Cooperating Schools Program was instituted at the request of school administrators charged with the responsibility of approving research projects in their schools.

 Education Technology Center